Daltz333/docs.vigem.org/vigem-bus-driver-installation-caveman-edition.md

 ![2018-08-15_13-01-55.png](img/2018-08-15_13-01-55.png)

-The task we're seeking after is hidden under the `Action` menu and (a tad the misleading) named `Add legacy hardware`:
+The task we're seeking after is hidden under the `Action` menu and (a tad the misleading) named `Add legacy hardware`.
+To make this menu entry appear, select a random node (or simply the computer name) first:

 ![2018-08-15_13-02-13.png](img/2018-08-15_13-02-13.png)